Granny Flat Insurance: Covering In-Law Suites & Accessory Apartments

 Does home insurance automatically cover an attached in-law suite?

 Dwelling coverage (Coverage A) protects the main structure of your home, including any attached additions like an in-law suite.
 Other structures coverage (Coverage B) applies to separate, detached buildings like a standalone granny flat or guest house.
-The key issue is that Coverage B defaults to just 10% of your dwelling limit — often far too low to fully rebuild a finished detached ADU.
+The key issue is that Coverage B defaults to just 10% of your dwelling limit, which is often far too low to fully rebuild a finished detached ADU that can easily cost $150,000 to $400,000 or more in 2026.

 Do I need a landlord policy if I only charge my parents or family a small amount of rent?

-Yes — if you collect any form of rent, most insurers will classify the arrangement as a rental activity, which falls outside standard homeowners policy coverage.
+Yes, in most cases.
+If you collect any form of rent, most insurers will classify the arrangement as a rental activity, which falls outside standard homeowners policy coverage.
 Even nominal rent can void your liability and property protections for that unit.
-It's best to speak with your insurer directly about your situation and consider a landlord endorsement or standalone rental policy.
+Speak with your insurer directly about your situation and consider a landlord endorsement or standalone DP-3 policy.

 How does a full kitchen affect my granny flat insurance coverage?

-A full kitchen — with plumbing, appliances, and cabinetry — significantly increases the rebuild value of your in-law suite and can also affect how your insurer classifies the space.
-Some carriers may treat a unit with a full kitchen as a separate dwelling rather than an extension of the main home, which can impact coverage classification and limits.
+A full kitchen (with plumbing, appliances, and cabinetry) significantly increases the rebuild value of your in-law suite and can also affect how your insurer classifies the space.
+Some carriers may treat a unit with a full kitchen, its own address, or separately metered utilities as a separate dwelling rather than an extension of the main home, which can impact coverage classification and limits.
 Always disclose full kitchen and bathroom features to your insurer and make sure your rebuild coverage reflects the true cost of replacing those finishes.

 Compare Home Insurance Plans in Ohio